cpatni/SPTabBarController/README.md

   tbc.controllers = [NSArray arrayWithObjects:vc1, vc2, vc3, vc4, nil];
 ```

-SPTabBarController is also an example of implementing custom container conttoller in ios 5 which fully interoperate with other built in container in iphone and ipad.

-SPTabBarController also supports replacing a controller at a given index with a new controller.
+SPTabBarController supports replacing a controller at a given index with a new controller.
 For example, we want to replace a container when the user logs in or logs out.

 ``` objective-c
 - (void)replaceViewControllerAtIndex:(NSUInteger)index withViewController:(UIViewController*)newvc;
 ```
+### One more thing

+SPTabBarController is an example of implementing custom container conttoller in ios 5 which fully interoperate with other built in container in iphone and ipad.
+The default behavior is using IOS 5 UIViewController api to transition between two sibling view controllers. `replaceViewControllerAtIndex` is an example of a swapping a child view controllers with a new UIViewController.